haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/MsrpStaging.md

 ## Implementation details

-The Magento_MsrpStaging module extends the Magento_Msrp module to be used in staging.
+The Magento_MsrpStaging模块 extends the Magento_Msrp模块 to be used in staging.
 It adds the following fields in the Advice Pricing form:

 - Manufacturer's Suggested Retail Price
 - Display Actual Price

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_MsrpStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_MsrpStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_MsrpStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.2/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_MsrpStaging模块.

 ## Additional information